logo

 status_code=NOT_FOUND)

-If you return just simple type, or tuple of arguments, PoorWSGI automatically call make_response function to create response for you.
+If you return just a simple type, or a tuple of arguments, PoorWSGI automatically calls the make_response function to create a response for you.

 @app.route("/json")